pooja10991/Trees-And-Graphs/README.md

 4. DijkstrasAlgorithm.java - conains implementation for Dijkstra's Algorithm.
 5. PrimsAlgorithm.java - contains implementation for Prim's Algorithm.
 6. Vertex.java - used by prim's algorithm to maintaind the Priority Queue with vertex name and weight.
-7. PriorityQueue - used by Prim's algorithm and contains implementation of different operations used to maintain Priority Queue.
+7. PriorityQueue.java - used by Prim's algorithm and contains implementation of different operations used to maintain Priority Queue.